 It’s recently occurred to me, though, that in trying to bring everyone’s attention to ‘being where we are’, perhaps I’m focusing effort on the ‘wrong thing’ too.
 If the focus for the team (or some of them) is on ‘I wish we were there’ while I’m busily spending time on ‘let’s be realistic, we are where we are’, no-one’s going to go anywhere.
 Perhaps I need to go to where the team is, so that I can bring them back to where we need to be.
 Could it actually be useful to spend some time hanging out ‘there’ rather than here?

-Next time I’m faced with divergent views of where we are, or when some of the team wants to be somewhere different, I’m wondering if it is worth exploring:-
+Next time I’m faced with divergent views of where we are, or when some of the team wants to be somewhere different, I’ll look at:-

 - Is it actually possible to be where you want to be?
 Some changes are irreversible; it’s just not possible to go ‘back to how things were’.
 Acknowledging this could help a team shift their focus from ‘there’ closer to ‘here’.
 And it can also help inform future options by establishing which ones are no longer feasible.